ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-consolidwkld.md

 Storage settings are based on your selection of bare metal server configuration and the storage type.

 For deployed instances, you can add NFS storage shares to an existing NFS or vSAN cluster.
-For more information, see [Adding NFS storage to vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).
+For more information, see [Adding NFS storage to Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs).

 ### NFS storage
 {: #cr_orderinginstance-consolidwkld-nfs-storage}